It is my pleasure to invite you to the 29th Annual Scientific Meeting of the ANZBMS will be held in Darwin from the 27th to the 30th of October 2019.

-Chaired by Rachel Davey and Rory Clifton Bligh, together with members David Findlay, Brya Matthews, Anne Horne, Christian Girgis and Joshua Lewis, the POC have put together a varied program of cutting-edge science that will appeal to both clinician and basic scientists in the musculoskeletal field.
+Chaired by Rachel Davey and Rory Clifton Bligh, together with members David Findlay, Brya Matthews, Christian Girgis and Joshua Lewis, the POC have put together a varied program of cutting-edge science that will appeal to both clinician and basic scientists in the musculoskeletal field.

 The Early Career Investigator Committee will be hosting a Clinical Case Study dinner and an evening Bones and Brews networking event.
 There will be ample time in the scientific program for networking and discussion.
 The Darwin sunset experience prior to the conference dinner is not to be missed!

-The local organising committee looks forward to seeing you in the tropical city of Darwin, Northern Territory, for a vibrant and informative meeting set in a stunning harbour location with warm weather all year round.
+Myself, in conjunction with the local organising committee looks forward to seeing you in the tropical city of Darwin, Northern Territory, for a vibrant and informative meeting set in a stunning harbour location with warm weather all year round.